MercurialMune/Github/README.md

 ## Development server

 un `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Deployment was done using angular-cli on GitHub pages. the live link t the site is ...
-[GitHub Search](https://mercurialmune.github.io/Github/)The deployed page looks as follows:
+Deployment was done using angular-cli on GitHub pages.
+The live link to the site is ...
+[GitHub Search](https://mercurialmune.github.io/Github/).
+The deployed page looks as follows:

  ![screenshot](src/assets/Screenshot.jpg)